moneppo/resin/README.md

 Building
 --------

-You first need to download the CEF binaries for your platform , available at http://cefbuilds.com/.
+You first need to download the CEF binaries for your platform, available at http://cefbuilds.com/.
 Decompress this archive and clone this repo into the resulting directory.

 For Mac OSX, the XCode project is configured to build from there.
 For other platforms, stay tuned.